 Our gospel lesson makes it plain that Jesus Christ was born of a virgin.
 We also read from Luke: "The angel answered, 'The Holy Spirit will come upon you, and the power of the Most High will overshadow you.

 So the holy one to be born will be called the Son of God."
 Luke 1:35 And in the more familiar Christmas history we read: "So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child."
 Luke 2:4-5 You see that it is plain that Jesus was born of a virgin.
 Men have different ideas, but God's Word, the Bible is clear.

 Jesus Christ was born of the Virgin Mary.
 The doctrine of the Virgin Birth of Christ is a fundamental article of our faith.
 Denying this makes saving faith in Christ impossible.
 A true child of God finds it no harder to believe this miracle than to believe anything else God tells us in the Bible.
 If God in the beginning instituted natural conception through the union of husband and wife, the same almighty power enables Him to use other means.
 "For nothing is impossible with God."
-Luke 1:37 If we do not believe this, but regard Jesus as the mere natural son of Joseph and Mary, then we are forced by Holy Scripture to regard Jesus as having been born in sin like all the other sons of men "Flesh gives birth to flesh, but the Spirit gives birth to spirit."
-John 3:6 The Virgin Birth was God's way of producing a holy child, who was also the Son of God and therefore able to fulfill the Law perfectly, suffer our punishment, and thus bring about everlasting atonement and reconciliation of the world to Himself, as we read in 2 Corinthians 5:19 "that God was reconciling the world to himself in Christ, not counting men's sins against them."
+Luke 1:37 If we do not believe this, but regard Jesus as the mere natural son of Joseph and Mary, or, as some even teach, as perhaps the illegitimate son of a Roman soldier, then we are forced by Holy Scripture to regard Jesus as having been born in sin like all the other sons of men "Flesh gives birth to flesh, but the Spirit gives birth to spirit."
+John 3:6 The Virgin Birth was God's way of producing a holy child, who was also the Son of God and as a result of this, was able to fulfill the Law perfectly, to suffer our punishment, and then bring about everlasting atonement and reconciliation of the world to himself, as we read in 2 Corinthians 5:19 "that God was reconciling the world to himself in Christ, not counting men's sins against them."
 Our Savior was God and man in one person.
 That fact makes our redemption certain.